 - Moroccan rugs don’t come with a key.
 As with any painting or poem, their motifs have many subjective interpretations.
 Originally made for personal use, these rugs took months to weave, documenting a shifting tide of events and emotions in the weaver’s life.

-Zayane, also spelled as Zaiane or Izayen, refers to a confederation of tribes whose tribal territory included the town of Khenifra.
-Intended for bedding and floor covering, Zayane rugs have a long, frequently red pile.
+Zayane, also known as Zaiane or Izayen, refers to a confederation of tribes whose tribal territory included the town of Khenifra.
+Intended for bedding and floor covering, Zayane rugs have a long, often red pile.
 Woven from the back in a reverse pile technique, these rugs only reveal their design on the front after the pile has been gently worn down from use.Material Details